ofasgard/CalzoneBlog/blogs/amsi-breakpoints.md

 Breakpoint hooking is a technique I have injected (pun intended) from my own reading, but everything else I did here builds on the things I learned about AMSI by using Frida to explore its functionality.
 I think it's a great illustration of how you can use reverse engineering and instrumentation tools to go from idea to prototype, and then prototype to proof of concept.

 I might now go from proof of concept to finished tooling.
-It could certainly do with proper error handling and clean up, as well as a bit more obfuscation to throw off signature-based detections (i.e. we still have the "amsi.dll" string embedded in the DLL).
-Tools like this tend to get burned pretty quickly when you release them in public, though, so I'll probably be keeping any further development on this one to myself.
+It could certainly do with proper error handling and clean up, as well as a bit more obfuscation to throw off signature-based detections.
+For example, we still have the "amsi.dll" string embedded in the binary, which isn't ideal and would be easy to rectify.

+Tools like this tend to get burned pretty quickly when you release them in public, though, so I'll probably leave any further development as an exercise for the reader.